Sergei Pugachev: Gribanov project

 The Gribanov project involved the development of 1162 hectares of land in the Krasnogorsk region and the Odintsovo regions.

 The project intended to develop land for elite properties, The development involved French architect Jean-Michelle Wilmotte, and the construction of the golf courses involved Arnold Palmer.

 In 2009, in consultation with Putin and Medvedev, the VTB Chairman Kostin proposed early payment of the loan for the land, under mortgage to VTB, with the market value of the 1162 hectares estimated at more than US$4 billion.

 To implement the project, Pugachev's organizations borrowed US$1 billion from VTB.
 Pugachev-controlled company OPK-Development managed the construction.
 According to media information, one of the sites located in the region of the Presidential residence Novo-Ogarevo, acquired by Pugachev (1162 hectares), turned out to be in the ownership of the Federal Protective Service.
 The media reported that this was the payment for implementation of this project by Pugachev.

 In 2009, individual members of the Leninsky Luch collective farm filed a petition in the Krasnogorsk court for cancellation of the original deal with the Dmitrov State Farm in 2003.
 This petition was rejected by the court due to the expiry of the validity period.

 In 2012, another challenge was made to the original deal with the State Farm.
-At that time the Leninsky Luch collective farm as a legal entity brought proceedings in the Moscow Court of Arbitration against the state farm and company Optic-Trade (land owner) with a request for recognition of the ownership rights of the collective farm for 167 plots.
+At that time the Leninsky Luch collective farm as a legal entity brought proceedings in the Moscow Court of Arbitration against the state farm and company Optic-Trade (landowner) with a request for recognition of the ownership rights of the collective farm for 167 plots.

 Optic-Trade claimed that it had not been informed about the court proceedings and was unable to state its defence of the expiry of the limitation period.
 The Moscow Court of Arbitration ruled in favour of the collective farm, declaring them the legal owner of the land that had been purchased from Optic-Trade.
 The company only learned of the court proceedings after receiving the notice of appeal.
 Optic-Trade filed its own appeal claiming that it was not given the opportunity to take part in the proceedings, but the appeal was dismissed.

 The Federal Court of Arbitration of Moscow district upheld the legality of the decision of the Tenth Arbitration Appeal Court, denying the Optic-Trade the right to appeal.

-As a result of the anti-corruption fund of Aleksei Navalny, the owners of the land became entities controlled by the family of the General Prosecutor of the RF Chaika.
+As a result of the anti-corruption fund of Alexei Navalny, the owners of the land became entities controlled by the family of the General Prosecutor of the RF Chaika.